The Las Vegas Story

 3rd studio album by The Gun Club follows nearly two full years after Miami (Sep.
 1982) and was originally issued by Animal Records.
 The 2004 remaster comes with one bonus track.

-In the aftermath of Miami, The Gun Club experienced a major change of members with Jeffrey Lee Pierce as the only remaining member, which may explain the longer time between albums.
-Patricia Morrison was a new stable bassist in the many new formations of the band in the following years.
+In the aftermath of Miami, The Gun Club experienced a major change in the line-up with only Jeffrey Lee Pierce as the remaining member, which may explain the longer time in between albums.
+Patricia Morrison had been brought in to replace Rob Ritter as new bassist in the many new formations of the band in the following years.
 Drummer Terry Graham had been sacked and replaced but returned, then he refused to carry on, then he was replaced, but eventually he is still the drummer on this album.
-Guitarist Kid Congo Powers also returned from a period playing with The Cramps, and together they formed the new quartet who recorded The Las Vegas Story, which is nicely put together and also better produced than its predecessor.
-The style is with less reminiscences of post-punk and psychobilly, and instead it has a more profound blues rock at the base of an alt. rock sound.
-Strange as it may seem with the ever-changing band members, it's still an album with a sound and style that is unmistakably The Gun Club, which only goes to show that Jeffrey Lee Pierce is nearly synonymous with the band.
+Guitarist Kid Congo Powers also returned from a period playing with The Cramps and Ward Dotson was subsequently sacked, and together they constitute the new quartet who recorded The Las Vegas Story.

 [ allmusic.com, Mojo 4 / 5 stars ]